devpi/devpi/doc/userman/devpi_concepts.rst

          When looking for package ``foo``, the **devpi-server** will traverse the inheritance tree if this package is not found in the current index.

 - A index is **volatile** if packages can be overriden with the same version (which would make sense for a developement  index).
 Otherwise, attempting to *upload* [#f2]_ a package with the same version would result in an error.
+  See the :ref:`non_volatile_indexes` for rules specific to this index type.

 - A user can have/create as many indices as he/she wants.